hafsabn/Algerians_laws_bot/README.md

 - Ask legal questions in any language
 - View AI-generated answers with references to the source documents
-- Explore matched articles from the *Journal Officiel*
+- Explore matched articles from the *Journal Officiel*.

 ### Example